commercetools/ui-kit/packages/components/buttons/accessible-button/README.md

 ## Description

-A React component that you can use to wrap your buttons in an accessible \<button/> element.
+A React component that you can use to wrap your buttons in an accessibile \<button/> element.

 ## Installation